yrm006/openvbs-hotpatch/README.md

     > nmake

-As Administrator:
+regist the dll as Administrator (if you need):

     > regsvr32 openvbs.dll

-Test for CScript:
+Test for CScript (need regsvr32):

     > cscript //e:openvbs your_script.vbs